 Ignoring blocking vehicles after some time#

 When vehicles in SUMO are unable to move for some time they will be teleported to resolve dead-lock.
-If this is not desired, SUMO-option --ignore-junction-blocker <TIME> may be used to ignore vehicles which are blocking the intersection on an intersecting lane after the specified time.
-This can be used to model the real-life behaviour of eventually finding a way around the offending vehicle that is blocking the intersection.
+If this is not desired, sumo-option --ignore-junction-blocker <TIME> may be used to ignore vehicles which are blocking the intersection on an intersecting lane after the specified time.
+This can be used to model the real-life behavior of eventually finding a way around the offending vehicle that is blocking the intersection.

 Customizing Behavior at Junctions#